 Exercise, Stretch, and Sleep

-Striving for excellence is exemplary...expecting perfection is counter-productive.
+Striving for excellence is exemplary, but expecting perfection is counter-productive.
 It is the wise woman who does what she can to make a positive difference and understands she cannot fix every thing, person, or situation...and makes peace with that fact.

-Prudent women understand the surety of relationships characterized by give and take.
-They surround themselves with people who support them, those who stand by with unwavering loyalty, and are at the ready to offer assistance when required
+Prudent women understand the surety of relationships characterized by giving and taking.
+They surround themselves with people who support them, those who stand by with unwavering loyalty, and are at the ready to offer assistance when required.